ntu-parallel-programming-final/llama-3.2/README.md

 # MODEL_FILE = "llama3.2-3B-base.pth"
 ```

 Basic text generation settings that can be defined by the user.
-Note that the recommended 8192-token context size requires approximately 3 GB of VRAM for the text generation example.

 ```
-MODEL_CONTEXT_LENGTH = 8192  # Supports up to 131_072

-# Text generation settings
 if "instruct" in MODEL_FILE:
     PROMPT = "What do llamas eat?"
 else: